k8thompson134/rant-app/README.md

 I'm Kate, a software engineering student living with Long COVID for 5 years.
 I got sick with COVID during my first semester of college in November 2020, and my life has never been the same.
 I live with debilitating fatigue, brain fog, and chronic pain that interferes with my daily life.

 When I went to doctors, they didn't understand the impact of my symptoms or how I was living with worsening symptoms every single day.
-New symptoms kept appearing, so many that it became overwhelming and hard to keep track of—especially with brain fog.
+New symptoms kept appearing, so many that it became overwhelming and hard to keep track of especially with brain fog.

 I turned to symptom tracking apps, but each one felt overwhelming and wasn't catered to what I needed.
 The apps I tried were energy-consuming, gamified, and made it hard to get much out of them if I wasn't super consistent. **On my worst days, the very days I NEEDED to be symptom tracking, I was unable to due to my post-exertional malaise symptoms themselves.** I'd end up filling out days later when I was feeling better, but I wasn't always accurately capturing every detail throughout the flares.

-After trying several apps, I ended up setting up my own Notion page and tracking when I could ut have never been super consistent with that either.
+After trying several apps, I ended up setting up my own Notion page and tracking when I could but have never been super consistent with that either.

 Over the past couple of years, I've really declined.
 I can't do as much as I used to, even reflecting back a few months.
 At first, I really gaslit myself about it, thinking I was just depressed, giving up hope, or overthinking it.
 Those around me always said I was looking better, but I think I was just getting much better at operating at a higher pain level and publicly masking it after years of practice.
 Even my doctors would remark similarly, even when I was describing the things I was going through.